 Can I advertise my home on Share to Buy?

 If you are a housing association or developer selling properties through Shared Ownership, Help to Buy and other affordable home ownership schemes, we can list your new build and resale homes on the Share to Buy property portal.

 As well as working alongside Registered Providers, we also partner with private sellers who are looking to sell their current Shared Ownership home.

-Shared Ownership Bishop's Stortford - Shared Ownership Properties for Sale in Bishop's Stortford - Share to Buy
+Shared Ownership East of England - Shared Ownership Properties for Sale in the East of England - Share to Buy

-Do you want to stay up to date with Shared Ownership and Help to Buy properties in Bishop’s Stortford?
-Simply sign up to Share to Buy and register to receive alerts when new properties become available in your desired market.
+If you want to keep up to date with Shared Ownership and Help to Buy homes in the East of England, all you have to do is sign up to Share to Buy and register to receive alerts.
+We’ll then automatically notify you when new properties are announced via email.

 The East of England is ideal for budding buyers looking to settle down, offering the best of both worlds with rural areas and populous towns.
 Essex has the highest population in the region, with plenty of restaurants, bars and shops to explore whilst also being ideally located with great transport links into London.
 More rural, secluded areas are coastal hubs such as Norfolk and Suffolk.